mrusnaczyk/Overlay-Network-Simulator/DOCUMENTATION.md

 - SBT
 - Scala
 - Java
+- Docker
+- `docker-compose`

+The Docker image for the simulator can be found here: https://hub.docker.com/r/mrusna4/cs441-course-project The video demo of the AWS deployment can be found here: https://www.youtube.com/watch?v=WTCnJ-O168U

 ### Configuration
-The configuration for the simulator is located in the `resources/application.conf` file.
+The setting for running a Can or Chord simulation is in `.env` The configuration for the simulator is located in the `resources/application.conf` file.
 The following information is available in the config: